Story by: Kim Huston on November 13, 2019

+When it comes to Type 1 vs Type 2 diabetes, here are the differences.
 When people talk about the condition diabetes mellitus, they often use just the word “diabetes.”
 However, diabetes mellitus describes several types of conditions in which a child may develop high blood sugar (blood glucose).
-There are two main types of diabetes, Type 1 and Type 2.
-What’s the difference between Type 1 and Type 2 diabetes?

 Type 1 diabetes used to go by different names, including juvenile-onset diabetes or insulin-dependent diabetes.
 This type of diabetes is a condition that causes the immune system to destroy islet cells, cells in the pancreas that produce insulin.
 Over time, this causes the body to stop producing insulin.
 The body needs insulin, a hormone, because it helps turn blood glucose into energy for cells.
 Type 1 diabetes is less common than Type 2 diabetes –– about 5% of people with diabetes have Type 1.
 However, about 85% to 90% of children and adolescents with diabetes have Type 1.